vladimirok5959/golang-utils/README.md

 ## utils/http/apiserv

 Web server, which can use regular expressions in path.
-Designed to be simple and for usage for project with API and etc
+Designed to be simple and for project with API

 ```go
 package server